stevepereira/ansible-example/README.md

  * Ansible configured to run with restricted tags, specified roles or only tests if desired

 ### Future:
-* SSL - in place but currently disabled and untested
 * Perfect forward secrecy [here](https://gist.github.com/rnewson/8384304)
 * Replace Prevayler with RDS or noSQL
 * Elastic load balancing/route53 - secondary dns